Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 Think about a time when you said something to your partner when you weren’t feeling your best.
 How did this cause complications?
 You might not have fully meant what you said, but your partner will remember the words for a long time regardless.

 People under a lot of stress often make more mistakes as they feel less able to focus on the task at hand.
 When we become stressed, our brain goes into “fight or flight” mode, and our decisions become more rash as the more logical part of our brain is shut down.
-The mistakes that can be made under stress can vary from mistakes at work, to on the road, to your home life and relationships.
-Whatever the case, your mistakes can and will affect those around you.
+The mistakes that can be made under stress can vary from mistakes at work, on the road, to your home life and relationships.
+Whatever the case, your mistakes can and will affect those around you and can serve as one of the big negative effects of stress on health.

-Consider the effects of stress on a relationship: What mistakes have you made when you were feeling down?
+Consider the effects of the negative effects of stress on a relationship: What mistakes have you made when you were feeling down?
 How could you have allotted yourself more time to compose yourself before reacting?

 Image © Radharani/shutterstock